 Capable of shooting 4K UHD video at 30fps and 24.2MP stills, the A6400 is a superb body on which to build your Instagram career.
 The sensor shoots clean images and video to ISO3200, and you can still push ISOs higher if you wish to.
 The camera also supports a clean HDMI out, which is great for use with external recorders and live streaming setups, it’s compatible with a whole range of accessories and gimbals, allowing for a wide range of camera movements and abilities that are denied to other cameras.

 The A6400 is relatively compact but has good ergonomics and a nice OLED EVF.
-The battery is a little smaller than we’d like, but you can power the camera via an external battery grip or USB-C if you have a powerful enough power bank.
+The battery is a little smaller than I’d like, but you can power the camera via an external battery grip or USB-C if you have a powerful enough power bank.
 The camera takes Sony E mount lenses and there’s a nice selection of fast primes and zooms to choose from.

 By far the biggest advantage of picking up a Sony has to be its AF speed and accuracy, especially in video, which is unmatched in this price range.
 You get eye and face AF as well as object tracking which is very sticky.
 To add to this, you also get an unlimited record time — a rarity in 4K mirrorless cameras — and support for tethered shooting modes.

 The A6400 is the camera you want when you’re looking to improve the quality of your Instagram shots and Stories.
 It’s a good body that’s compatible with a heap of accessories from the likes of SmallRig and DJI, and boasts of a ton of useful features that will help you transform the relatively dinky mirrorless into a beast of a streaming cam.

 - Great lens selection